HwWobbe/hello-world/README.md

 Just a preliminary comment ...
 ...
 AboutMe:  I use TiddlyWiki a lot!

+Current (novice) issues ...
-I am noticing that I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.
+* I am noticing that I can edit this content directly, but when I try to use the GitHub GUI, I seem to get a version that is out-of-date.
 * ...

 Perhaps I should choose the Branch ...
 Pull work flow (instead of doing firect edits).